For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 So, if you like the idea of a peer-to-peer clothes rental service but are looking for mid- or up-market clothes, it's worth looking into By Rotation.

 In terms of the rental prices, they're ultimately up to the people lending out the clothes.
-Items should be priced based on their conditions.
+Items should be priced based on their condition.
 Both lenders and renters will need to pay fees.

-At the time of writing, there's a 15% fee for lenders.
-This is the same as the fee for renters.
+At the time of writing, there's a 15% fee for lenders and renters.
 Sellers, however, are charged 10% for each purchase and buyers, 12%.
 Find out more, including about other potential fees to be aware of, on By Rotation's website.

 Visit By Rotation »